 Beekeepers Must Allow Their Operation to Be Assessed

-The record keeping required in Part 5 of the Code provides the key to monitoring compliance with the Code.
-The adage that “if it’s not written down it wasn’t done” will apply.
-All bee keepers are required to keep records and beekeepers in charge of 50 or more hives are required to certify their compliance with this Code at the time of registration or re-registration (see Section C Part 14) and failure to do so will be a breach of the Code.
+The record keeping required in Part B section 5 of the Code provides the key to monitoring compliance with the Code.
+All beekeepers are required to keep records and beekeepers in charge of 50 or more hives are required to certify their compliance with this Code annually (see Part C section 11).

-Some beekeepers will have their records inspected by an Assessor to verify this self-certification and beekeepers are required to cooperate with the Assessor and make their records available.
-An examination will normally only be a review of the beekeepers records but may include one or more on-site visits and inspection of individual hives, appliances or equipment.
+All beekeepers may at some time have their records examined by the Bee Biosecurity Officer or other authorised person to verify this self-certification and beekeepers are required to cooperate with the assessment and make their records available.
+An examination will include a review of the beekeeper’s records and may include one or more on-site visits to inspect individual hives, appliances or equipment.

-To reflect the risk, these assessments will focus on beekeepers in charge of 50 or more hives but the requirement to make records available applies to ALL beekeepers and smaller beekeepers may be inspected if a serious breach of the Code is suspected.
+These assessments will focus on beekeepers in charge of 50 or more hives but the requirement to make records available applies to ALL beekeepers and smaller beekeepers may be inspected if a serious breach of the Code is suspected.

-If the Assessor determines that the beekeeper is not in compliance with the Code, the beekeeper may be fined, subjected to prosecution or, for a minor infringement, the beekeeper may be given the opportunity to rectify the failing within a specified period of time.
-The beekeeper will be responsible for any costs associated with re-inspection of the operation to verify compliance with the Code.
+There will be no cost to the beekeeper for the initial assessment but if the assessor determines that the beekeeper is not in compliance with the Code, the beekeeper may be given the opportunity to rectify the failing within a specified period of time and the beekeeper will be responsible for any costs associated with re-inspection of the operation to verify compliance with the Code.

+REQUIREMENT